GaryOcean428/Gary8/README.md

-# Agent One: Multi-Agent AI System
+# Gary8: Multi-Agent AI System

 A sophisticated multi-agent AI system designed for collaborative task execution, data analysis, and information synthesis.
 Built with TypeScript and React, featuring a modular architecture with specialized agents working together through a Mixture of Agents (MoA) approach.